saliormoon/Cookbook/recipes/JoinsInAQL.md

       }
     ]

-So you can have both: the convient representation of the result for your client and the flexibility of joins for your data model.
+So you can have both: the convenient representation of the result for your client and the flexibility of joins for your data model.

 ### Many-To-Many